emmanueldindu/translator/TRANSLATION_API_SETUP.md

 ## 🚀 Quick Start (Recommended)

-### Option 1: LibreTranslate (Free, No Signup Required)
+### Option 1: DeepL API (Free Tier - 500,000 characters/month)
-**Status**: ✅ Ready to use immediately
+**Status**: ✅ Configured and ready to use

-Your app is already configured to use LibreTranslate API.
+Your app is now configured to use DeepL API with Igbo beta language support.
 It will:
-1. Try to use the free LibreTranslate API first
+1. Use DeepL API for high-quality translations
+2. Support Igbo language (beta feature enabled)
-2. Fall back to mock translations if the API is unavailable
+3. Fall back to mock translations if the API is unavailable

-3. Work immediately without any setup
+**Your API Key**: Already configured in `.env.local`

 **Test it now**: Try translating "hello" from English to Igbo!

 ---

-## 🔧 Alternative APIs (If you want more features)
+## 🔧 Alternative APIs (If you want to switch)

 ### Option 2: OpenL Translate (30 free translations/day)
 1. **Sign up**: Go to https://openl.io/